Vincentian Endowment Fund Grant

 - The average VEF grant is $5,000.00.
 Some multi-year grants for large projects have been funded for as much as $10,000.00.

 - Grant applications submitted by students must list a full-time faculty or staff member who will act as the financial signatory and/or budget manager for the duration of the grant.
-The faculty/staff member must to act in this capacity.
+The faculty/staff member must agree to act in this capacity.
 Because students are not authorized to access financial reports, the student and the financial signatory need to finalize, before submitting the grant proposal, who will have access to financial reports.
 This may be the financial signatory or the budget manager of a particular school or office (cf. #2 above).
 If it is not the financial signatory, the budget manager must agree to assist the student and financial signatory in this capacity.
 Appropriate forms which are to be digitally signed are attached to the back of the application packet.

 - One (1) application, signed Statement of Agreement, Financial Signatories and/or Budget Manager Agreement, and supporting materials (if any, and as attachments), must be emailed to VEF@depaul.edu.
 No hard copies will be accepted.

-- Funds awarded granted by the Vincentian Endowment Board may be expended only for the purposes stated in accepted proposals, although project directors may exercise reasonable discretion in reallocating dollars among approved budget categories.
+- Funds awarded by the Vincentian Endowment Board may be expended only for the purposes stated in accepted proposals, although project directors may exercise reasonable discretion in reallocating dollars among approved budget categories.
 These changes must be submitted to the staff of the VEF.
 Any substantial modification of the project itself must be approved by the Endowment Board, or its chair, prior to the expenditure of any affected funds.

 - Project directors are responsible for managing the project budget according to all established university standards and procedures.
 If they have not already done so, all grant directors (for faculty/staff grants) and financial signatories must attend a PeopleSoft Grant Managers training session offered by the Controller's Office.
 If a faculty or staff member elects to designate a budget manager, both the project director and budget manager must sign the attached Budget Manager Agreement form.
-If the project director and/or financial signatory chooses to subsume the grant award under an existing budget account, the grant's budget terms and conditions must be adhered to.
+If the project director and/or financial signatory choose to subsume the grant award under an existing budget account, the grant's budget terms and conditions must be adhered to.

 - Personal reimbursements of any type for the grant director(s) require a second signature.
 The second signature must be from the VEF staff liaison.